Fundraising. One of the most substantial challenges facing community choruses today.

 This one seems obvious and yet, still, some choruses do not offer a way for donors to give online.
 According to Donorbox, "Online giving grew 7.9% in 2016 and has seen consistent year over year growth."
 To take advantage of online giving, make sure that your chorus has enabled at least one online giving option.

-- A donation page on your chorus's website and a "donate" button in your menu
+- A donation page on your chorus's website and a "donate" button in your menu (here are a few examples of great donation pages)

 - Network for Good